-This retrospective study has shown that the IL-6 concentration at onset of symptoms may not distinguish between TTN and proven sepsis and clinical sepsis.
+This retrospective study has shown that IL-6 concentration at onset of symptoms may not distinguish between TTN and proven sepsis and clinical sepsis.
 Nor might initial CRP levels exclude newborn infants with TTN.
-These results are not in concordance with findings reported in clinical studies.
-[2,3] This may be explained by the alteration of the diagnostic value of IL-6 at birth by the physiologic severity and risk indexes.
-IL-6 mediates a nonspecific inflammatory response in tissue injuries and infections and catecholamines and epinephrine in particular have been shown to increase IL-6 production.
-[5,7,8] IL-6 may not be a good parameter for excluding the possibility of sepsis and thereby eliminating the need for antibiotics.
-The sensitivity of IL-6 in initial determinations for the diagnosis of early onset neonatal sepsis has been reported to be consistently increased in newborn infants, with specificities ranging from 0.88 to 0.93.[4]
-However, in our study the IL-6 specifity was found to be lower than previously reported studies.
+These results are not in concordance with findings reported in clinical studies.^[2,3] This may be explained by the alteration of the diagnostic value of IL-6 at birth by the physiologic severity and risk indexes.
+IL-6 mediates a nonspecific inflammatory response in tissue injuries and infections, catecholamines and epinephrine in particular have been shown to increase IL-6 production.^[5,7,8] IL-6 may not be a good parameter for excluding the possibility of sepsis and thereby eliminating the need for antibiotics.
+The sensitivity of IL-6 in initial determinations for the diagnosis of early onset neonatal sepsis has been reported to be consistently increased in newborn infants, with specificities ranging from 0.88 to 0.93.^[4] However in our study the IL-6 specifity had been found lower than previously reported studies.

-CRP alone is of limited value at the onset of symptoms.
-Although CRP is highly sensitive, it had a relatively low sensitivity on day 0.^[9] Previous studies have sought to identify which pre and perinatal complications would mimic or mask alterations in the CRP response caused by infection but have yielded conflicting results.^[10] Some maternal factors such as premature rupture of the membranes (PROM), perinatal asphyxia, and other problems not resulting from infection are associated with increased CRP.^[11,12] In a neonatal intensive care unit (NICU) population with wide ranging differences in age, CRP was increased in those with a history of PROM, fetal distress, and chorioamnionitis.^[11-13]
+C-reactive protein alone is of limited value at onset of symptoms.
+Although CRP is highly sensitive, it had a relatively low sensitivity on day 0.^[9] Previous studies have sought to identify which pre and perinatal complications would mimic or mask alterations in the CRP response caused by infection but have yielded conflicting results.^[10] Some maternal factors such as premature rupture of membranes (PROM), perinatal asphyxia, and other problems not resulting from infection are associated with increased CRP.^[11,12] In a neonatal intensive care unit (NICU) population with wide ranging differences in age, CRP was increased in those with a history of PROM, fetal distress, and chorioamnionitis.^[11-13]

-The maximum CRP response occurs around 24 hours after onset (day1).
-CRP should therefore be used mainly in serial determinations.
-In our study, CRP was unable to distinguish between theTTN and infection groups.
-Although all of the patients were admitted to the NICU on the first day of their lives, serial measurements of inflammatory markers were not performed.
-Also, ten patients in the TTN group (27%) had fetal distress that may have influenced the results of CRP.
+The maximum CRP response occurs around 24 hours after onset (day 1).
+C-reactive protein should therefore be used mainly in serial determinations.
+In our study CRP was unable to distinguish TTN and infection groups.
+Although all of the patients were admitted to the NICU on the first day of their life, serial measurements of inflammatory markers were not performed.
+Also ten patients in the TTN group (27%) had fetal distress that may have influenced the results of CRP.

-The high I/T ratio is a well known and simple method for predicting infection in newborn.
-[14] In this study we found higher I/T ratios in newborn infants with sepsis than with TTN.
-The I/T ratio is a very simple bedside method when compared to measurement of IL-6.
-Ang et al. have reported that the specificity of I/T range from 75% to 91%, and the sensitivity ranges from 22% to 47%.
-[15] These studies demonstrate that the I/T ratio is less sensitive but more specific in the diagnosis of neonatal sepsis.
-This emphasises the use of multiple indicators for detection of sepsis.
-In our study, the I/T ratio was consistent with previously published studies.
+The high I/T ratio is a well known and simple method to predict infection in newborn.^[14] In this study we found higher I/T ratios in newborn infants with sepsis than with TTN.
+I/T ratio is a very simple, and a bedside method when compared to measurement of IL-6.
+Ang et al.^[15] have reported that the specificity of I/T range from 75% to 91% and the sensitivity range from 22% to 47%.
+These studies demonstrate that I/T ratio is less sensitive but more specific in the diagnosis of neonatal sepsis.
+This emphasizes use of multiple indicators for detection of sepsis.
+In our study I/T ratio had been consistent with previously published studies.
+The duration of respiratory distress was found longer in newborns with sepsis in this study.
+This is not a surprising finding because of the natural course of TTN.
+But these clinical findings are meaningful 3 days after birth.
+Therefore it can not preclude overdiagnosis of sepsis and unnecessary use of antibiotics.